Conditional writes shipped

 Column-based writes

 Bulk document operations should use a column-oriented layout for best performance.
-You can pass any combination of upsert_columns, patch_columns, and deletes to the write request.
+You can pass any combination of upsert_columns, patch_columns, deletes, and delete_by_filter to the write request.

 If the same document ID appears multiple times in the request, the request will fail with an HTTP 400 error.